matvore/hesokuri/README.md

 1. Hesokuri source
 2. [Leiningen](http://leiningen.org/) 2.1.3 or higher
-3. Java runtime 1.7 or higher
+3. Java Development Kit 1.7 or higher
 4. git version 1.7.10.1 or higher
 5. A Unix-like OS is recommended.
 Hesokuri is tested on Mac OS X and Linux, but Windows is worth a try if you are feeling adventurous.